-On Israel tours you are immersed in a history that began nearly 5,000 years ago.
+On Israel tour packages 2015 you are immersed in a history that began nearly 5,000 years ago.
 Very few countries can boast of a history that goes as far back as Israel’s.
 See gilded temples dolted between several skyscrapers in some of the oldest towns in the world.
 Visit busy bazaars and bustling avenues inside Jerusalem's golden limestone walls.
 Whether you want to browse the Israel markets (souks), explore one of

 the 50 national parks located in Israel, follow